Seychelles: Early history

-Seychelles was uninhabited throughout most of recorded history.
-Tombs on the island, visible until 1910, are the basis for the scholarly belief that Austronesian seafarers and later Maldivian and Arab traders were the first to visit the archipelago.
+Seychelles was uninhabited throughout most of recorded history, although simulations of Austronesian migration patterns indicate a good probability that they visited the islands.
+Tombs visible until 1910 at Anse Lascars on Silhouette Island have also been conjectured to belong to later Maldivian and Arab traders visiting the archipelago.
 Vasco da Gama and his 4th Portuguese India Armada discovered the Seychelles on 15 March 1503; the first sighting was made by Thomé Lopes aboard Rui Mendes de Brito.
 Da Gama's ships passed close to an elevated island, probably Silhouette Island, and the following day Desroches Island.
-They mapped a group of seven islands and named them The Seven Sisters.
+Later, the Portuguese mapped a group of seven islands and named them The Seven Sisters.
 The earliest recorded landing was in January 1609, by the crew of the Ascension under Captain Alexander Sharpeigh during the fourth voyage of the British East India Company.

-A transit point for trade between Africa and Asia, it was said that the islands were occasionally used by pirates until the French began to take control in 1756 when a Stone of Possession was laid on Mahé by Captain Nicholas Morphey.
-The islands were named after Jean Moreau de Séchelles, Louis XV's Minister of Finance.
+A transit point for trade between Africa and Asia, the islands were said to be occasionally used by pirates until the French began to take control in 1756 when a Stone of Possession was laid on Mahé by Captain Corneille Nicholas Morphey.
+The islands were named after French politician Jean Moreau de Séchelles, and were formally part of the colony of Isle de France.
+In August 1770, the French ship Thélémaque under Captain Leblanc Lécore landed 15 white settlers and 13 African and Indian slaves on Ste.
+Anne Island.

-The British frigate Orpheus commanded by Captain Henry Newcome arrived at Mahé on 16 May 1794, during the War of the First Coalition.
-Terms of capitulation were drawn up and on the next day, Seychelles was surrendered to Britain.
-Jean Baptiste Quéau de Quincy, the French administrator of Seychelles during the years of war with the United Kingdom, declined to resist when armed enemy warships arrived.
-Instead, he successfully negotiated the status of capitulation to Britain which gave the settlers a privileged position of neutrality.

-Britain eventually assumed full control upon the surrender of Mauritius in 1810, formalised in 1814 at the Treaty of Paris.
-Seychelles became a crown colony separate from Mauritius in 1903.
-Elections were held in 1966 and 1970.
+During the French Revolutionary Wars, the Royal Navy frigate HMS Orpheus under Captain Henry Newcombe arrived at Mahé on 16 May 1794.
+Jean-Baptiste Quéau de Quinssy, the senior administrator in the Seychelles, refused to resist Orpheus and instead successfully negotiated with the British, resulting the islands remaining under French control as "neutral" territory.
+After British forces completed their invasion of Isle de France in December 1810, they assumed control over the Seychelles, which was formalised in the 1814 Treaty of Paris that ended the War of the Sixth Coalition.
+Seychelles became a separate crown colony from Mauritius in 1903.
+Elections in Seychelles were held in 1966 and 1970.